-An extensive Energy and Sustainability statement was prepared by BDP at planning application stage.
-This confirms that "It is not practical to feed the entire scheme with on-site renewable electricity."
-However, "the energy usage of Site 4 is minimised through a number of key measures.
+An extensive Energy and Sustainability statement was prepared by BDP at application stage, this noted that "It is not practical to feed the entire scheme with on-site renewable electricity."
+However, "The energy usage of the development is minimised through a number of key measures.
 Preference is given to the use of passive measures to minimise the buildings demand for energy and these measures are then supported by active energy systems that generate and distribute energy in an efficient way.
 These measures include the following:

 - The level of insulation and unwanted air leakage control will be excellent.
 The design team will minimise air leakage and check construction quality by closely monitoring the constructions on site.
-Ultimately the air leakage and insulation levels will be tested through the use of air leakage and thermography tests. - The ratio of solid to glazed areas have been carefully designed for each facade and orientation in order to achieve an appropriate balance between natural light, ventilation, heat gain and heat loss. - The buildings and external lighting systems are intended to be entirely LED based. - The air and water systems are designed to vary their output in proportion to the demand in order to minimise their energy usage. - Fresh air systems are fitted with heat recovery systems, offering the recovery of waste heat energy. - Heating and hot water is generated through highly efficient air source heat pumps in order to completely remove the carbon impact of heating and hot water. - Solar Photovoltaics at roof level of all buildings are provided to generate clean renewable on-site energy. - Information on the key technologies used to reduce the energy consumption of the building will be given to residents to encourage the promotion of sustainable construction."
+Ultimately the air leakage and insulation levels will be tested through the use of air leakage and thermography tests. - The ratio of solid to glazed areas have been carefully designed for each facade and orientation in order to achieve an appropriate balance between natural light, ventilation, heat gain and heat loss. - The buildings and external lighting systems are intended to be entirely LED based. - The air and water systems are designed to vary their output in proportion to the demand in order to minimise their energy usage. - All main air handling units are fitted with heat recovery systems, offering the recovery of waste heat energy. - Heating and cooling is generated through highly efficient air source heat pumps in order to completely remove the carbon impact of heating and a central energy plant will maximise efficiencies for the building. - Hot water is generated by highly efficient water to water heat pump plant that contributes towards the Renewable Energy Ratio requirement in the new Part L 2017 document - Solar Photovoltaics at roof level of all buildings are provided to generate clean renewable onsite energy. - Information on the key technologies used to reduce the energy consumption of the building will be publicly displayed to encourage the promotion of sustainable construction."